Global Stocks Extend Decline After Fed Continues to Tighten Policy

 By Georgi Kantchev

-Global stocks fell Thursday, as investors parsed the outcome of Federal Reserve's decision to raise interest rates and awaited budget developments in Italy.
+Global stocks edged lower Thursday, as investors parsed the outcome of Federal Reserve's decision to raise interest rates and awaited budget developments in Italy.

-The Stoxx Europe 600 fell 0.3% in early morning trade, dragged down by the banking and technology sectors.
+The Stoxx Europe 600 fell 0.2% in midmorning trade, dragged down by Italian and Spanish stocks.
 Asian markets mostly fell.

 On Wall Street, futures pointed to a broadly flat opening for the S&P 500.
 The index fell on Wednesday for the fourth straight session.